Tuesday, October 28, 2025

 I wandered up to the shelves at the front of the room, and picked up the datasheet for the 6800, somewhat at random, from a pile of data sheets and spec sheets.
 Rick joined me, picking up a copy of Radio Electronics and flipping through it.
 Hec also came up and browsed the magazines.

 Some of the other guys joined us, as well.
-Harvey, in particular, seemed to be searching for something in the magazines.
+Harvey, in particular, seemed to be searching for something.

 Rick showed me an ad for the SWTPC 6800 computer and the terminal they were selling at the time.
-"I could pay for this with a couple of month's wages."
+"I could pay for this with a few month's wages."

 "Looks interesting."
 I looked over his shoulder as he continued thumbing through the magazine.
 I saw a page advertising the MEK6800D1 evaluation kit.

 "Wait.
 Hold that page."
-I grabbed a pencil and piece of paper and wrote down the contact information for Motorola shown in the ad, then Hec joined us in looking for ads for evaluation kits for the other processors Mr. Mori had mentioned.
-We had contact information for Motorola, MOS Technology, Intel, RCA, and TI by the time Cyndy came back.
+I grabbed a pencil and piece of paper and wrote down the contact information for Motorola shown in the ad.
+Then Hec joined us in looking for ads for evaluation kits for the other processors Mr. Mori had mentioned.
+We had contact information for the five companies, Motorola, MOS Technology, Intel, RCA, and TI by the time Cyndy came back.

 She didn't say why, but she didn't bother changing tables for the second period of the class.